falkTX/falkTX/README.md

 #### Self hosting

 Except for email and proprietary platforms, pretty much all my all social / online service usage is self-hosted.
 This includes stuff like data backups, video streaming (as creator/uploader) and website hosting.

-I like Debian and Apache for hosting serving web content, and know those fairly well at this point.
+I like Debian and Apache for hosting/serving web content, and know these fairly well at this point.
 When setting up self-hosted services I typically go with a systemd service (if the service is simple and self-contained), or rely on docker and/or docker-compose to keep them contained.

 Here are a few interesting things I am hosting, that are not just static websites: